A Set-Matrix Duality Principle for the Dirac Equation

+Insofar as the geometrical disclosure or undisclosure of a set of real objects is concerned, it will appear, as was mentioned in Lemmas 4 and 5, in the symmetrical or antisymmetrical line dependence of elements.

+The definitely symmetrical (antisymmetrical) line and strictly defined symmetry (antisymmetry) of elements of a set come forward in Lemma 8 (in Lemma 9) as the mathematical disclosure (undisclosure) of a real space.

-{\bf 2.
-Chirality of Neutrinos of a Vector Nature} A notion about chiral symmetry introduced by Weyl is based factually on the presentation (\ref{12}), according to which, the matrix $\gamma_{5}$ becomes chirality operator having the same self-values as the helicity operator.
-In this case, it is expected that the solutions of an equation (\ref{8}) including (\ref{3}) and (\ref{4}) correspond in presentations (\ref{10}) and (\ref{12}) to the most diverse forms of the same regularity of a C-invariant nature of vector $(V)$ types of neutrinos.
+{\bf 3.
+Helicity operator of a vector field} A notion about chiral symmetry introduced by Weyl is based factually on the presentation (\ref{13}), according to which, the matrix $\gamma_{5}$ becomes chirality operator having the same self-values as the helicity operator.
+In this case, it is expected that the solutions of an equation (\ref{8}) including (\ref{3}) and (\ref{4}) correspond in the presentations (\ref{11}) and (\ref{13}) to the most diverse forms of the same regularity of a C-invariant nature of vector $(V)$ types of fields.

 To express the idea more clearly, we use a free particle with